Yes, America's anchorman is away and this is your undocumented anchorman sitting in.

 But it's not a Christian service now.

-It has the outward form of a Christian service but they say that we're you know we're now celebrating diversity and we're celebrating all faith traditions and all the rest of it.
+It has the outward form of a Christian service, but they say that we're now celebrating diversity and we're celebrating all faith traditions and all the rest of it.

-And they had invited instead seven people representative of different faith traditions to come up and uh and talk.
+And they had invited instead seven people representative of different faith traditions to come up and talk.

-And the first one, the first so the first senior to come up and do a reading.
+And the first one, so the first senior to come up and do a reading.

-And he did uh reading from Alzheimer Sprague Zarathustra with the words with the with the famous uh God is dead bit in it.
+And he did a reading from Alzo Sprague Zarathustra with the words with the famous God is dead bit in it.

-Uh that the we have we have created this world in which we think it is entir i it and so then we got into afterwards came the Buddhist and the all the rest of it.
+And so then we got into, afterwards came the Buddhist and all the rest of it.

-But the the guy started out it's something that only exists this service because it has the form of a Christian a Christian uh celebration.
+But the guy started out, it's something that only exists this service because it has the form of a Christian celebration.

-But but all that has been stripped out and what is in has been put in place instead he's reading about Nietzsche and God is dead.
+But all that has been stripped out, and what has been put in place instead, he's reading about Nietzsche and God is dead.

 And there is a continuum between him and that point.